About The Highest Deep

 Am I providing parenting advice?
 Absolutely not.

-My hope is that after reading one or more of my posts, you won’t feel so alone in the highest deep.
+My hope is that after reading my books or one or more of my posts, you won’t feel so alone in The Highest Deep.

 Although my kids are much older now, this first picture is “honest” and symbolic of how I feel parenting most days.
 So, although I also have provided my more professional head shot here, it’s the disheveled, bathrobe lady who writes these blogs.